-→ Important: Saddle fusion bead-up force, heating force and joining force are printed on the fitting label and can be found in the Performance Pipe fusion force document online.
+→ Important: Saddle fusion Initial Heat Force (bead-up force), Heat Soak Force and Joining Force are printed on the fitting label and can be found in the Performance Pipe fusion force document online.

-Bead-Up Force.
-During bead-up, force is applied to form an initial melt pattern on the main and the fitting base.
-Bead-up ends when melt is visible at the top center of the main on both sides of the heating tool.
-Bead-up force is usually applied for 3 - 5 seconds, but no more than about 1/3 of the total heating time.
-The bead-up force in pounds is the first number (XXX) on the fitting label.
+Initial Heat Force (Bead-Up Force).
+During the initial heating (bead-up), force is applied to form an initial melt pattern on the main and the fitting base.
+Initial heating ends when melt is visible at the top center of the main on both sides of the heating tool.
+Initial Heat Force is usually applied for 3 - 5 seconds, but no more than about 1/3 of the total heating time.
+The Initial Heat Force in pounds is the first number (XXX) on the fitting label.
 See Figure 4.

-Heating Force.
-The heating force is always zero.
-During heating, the fitting, heating tool and main are held together, but without applying force.
-The heating force is the second number on the fitting label (as depicted in Figure 4 as "0").
+Heat Soak Force.
+The Heat Soak Force is always zero.
+During Heat Soak, the fitting, heating tool and main are held together, but without applying force.
+The Heat Soak Force is the second number on the fitting label (as depicted in Figure 4 as "0").

 Joining Force.
-Joining force is applied to the fitting against the main immediately after the heating tool is removed.
-Joining force is half the bead-up force.
-The joining force is the third number (ZZZ) on the fitting label.
+Joining Force (fusion force) is applied to the fitting against the main immediately after the heating tool is removed.
+Joining Force is half the Initial Heat Force.
+The Joining Force is the third number (ZZZ) on the fitting label.
 See Figure 4.
-Joining force must be maintained for the duration of the first cooling period.
+Joining Force must be maintained for the duration of the first cooling period.

-- Caution Never reduce joining force during the first cooling time period.
-Reducing joining force during the first cooling time period may result in blowout during hot tapping. - If the saddle fusion machine force gauge reading rises during the minimum cooling time period, allow it to do so, see Step 4 of the Saddle Fusion Procedure section for minimum cooling time.
+- Caution Never reduce Joining Force during the first cooling time period.
+Reducing Joining Force during the first cooling time period may result in blowout during hot tapping. - If the saddle fusion machine force gauge reading rises during the minimum cooling time period, allow it to do so, see Step 4 of the Saddle Fusion Procedure section for Minimum Cooling Time.